 Go ahead and take a look at us and more information about our site, here:

-orlando granite suppliers this article was presented by us.
+orlando Landscapers We are the best landscapers in the Orlando area, and this article is presented by us.
 Hope to work with you soon!
-Give us a call today about granite and you won’t be disapointed!
+Give us a call today about landscaping and you won’t be disapointed!

 After establishment, the oldest stems should be pruned to ground in late dormant season.
 Restrict bush height & increase bushiness by cutting back upright stems.

 After berries have dropped or been harvested prune to shape the plant.
 Pruning the Aronia plants while the plants are young will also encourage branching.
 The best time to prune is in the late winter or spring before growth starts.
 By pruning in the early spring just before growth starts.
 This means there is only a short time before new growth begins and for the wound sealing process to take place.
 It does not seriously harm plants in the long run to cut plants back so that they may produce a dense growth of new shoots This is called “pollarding”.
 As the plants grow larger prune to thin the plant so all parts of the plant receive sunlight.

 Japanese beetles and other insect pests generally will leave the aronia plants alone.
 Blueberry Croft farm and nursery has not had problems with Japanese beetles.

 For long-term pest management, a good defense against Japanese beetle involves improving the soil in your property so that the beneficial micro organisms that live there are active and numerous.
 The micro organisms eat Japanese beetle eggs under the grass in around plant roots.
 Mulching and using aerated compost tea made using worm casting is a good approach to improving your soil and the number of beneficial micro organisms in the soil.

 Aronia berries are more resistant to microbial invasion than other fruits.